RiotGamesCookbooks/nexus-cookbook/README.md

 * ark
 * nginx
 * artifact
-* build-essential

 Recipes
 =======

-* default - installs and configures a Nexus installation.
-Will use either `nexus::nginx` or `nexus::jetty` when corresponding `nexus::ssl::nginx` or
+* default - the recipe you want in your run-list.
+Configures a system and installs a Nexus server.
-`nexus::ssl:jetty` flags are set.
-* nginx - installs and configures an nginx server that will proxy the Nexus server with SSL
-* jetty - creates a directory and writes a keystore file to the node.
-The default recipe will call this when the `nexus::ssl::jetty` is true, which will add more customization to the jetty.xml file for Nexus.
+* app - the core recipe used for installing the Nexus server.
+* app\_server\_proxy - wraps some logic for whether or not an nginx installation is needed or if directories for SSL support are needed.
 * cli - installs packages at compilation time and uses `chef_gem` to instal the nexus_cli gem.
 Primarily used by the LWRPs of this cookbook.
-* group, hosted, proxy - recipe abstractions that get the appropriate entry from the nexus data bag and create repositories on the Nexus server.

 Usage
 =====